Blog

 Artificial Intelligence (AI) and Machine Learning (ML)

-APIs play a role in integrating AI and ML models into different applications.
-They provide standardized interfaces for developers to incorporate advanced features like natural language processing (NLP) and predictive analytics into their software without deep expertise in AI.
+APIs play a critical role in integrating AI and ML models into enterprise applications.
+They provide standardized, governed interfaces for developers to incorporate advanced features like Natural Language Processing (NLP) and predictive analytics without deep expertise in AI.
 For instance, NLP APIs allow applications to understand and generate human language, enabling functionalities such as chatbots and language translation.
-Predictive analytics APIs enable applications to forecast trends and behaviors by using trained ML models, thereby helping decision-making processes in fields like finance, healthcare, and marketing.
+Predictive analytics APIs enable applications to forecast trends and behaviors by using trained ML models.
+For enterprise AI workloads, platforms like DreamFactory provide governed REST API access to any data source, allowing on-prem LLMs and AI agents to query enterprise data with role-based access control, identity passthrough, and full audit logging, keeping sensitive data inside your infrastructure.

 Internet of Things (IoT)